-Featured dishes: Braised pork-knuckle risotto, grilled and marinated octopus, brioche bun sandwich of sweetbreads and lobster.
+Signature dishes: Braised pork-knuckle risotto, grilled and marinated octopus

 It takes some serious skill to make ice cream, gelato and sorbet tempting for Montréalers who spend half their year in sub-zero temperatures.
 That means restaurant veterans Michael Dalla Libera and Nick Rosati had to offer something special at Dalla Rose, and, go figure, it’s their whole menu.

 Chef Normand Laprise—one of the most acclaimed and influential chefs of Québec—is a true champion of the farm-to-table movement and a keystone in our province’s cuisine, so it’s no wonder his burgers are the best in town.